Flogged Saudi blogger Badawi named 'writer of courage' in Britain

 The statement said Saudi courts were independent and that the kingdom’s constitution ensured the protection of human rights because it was based on Islam’s Sharia law.

-A Jeddah court handed Badawi his sentence after he criticized the Saudi clergy in a blog and called for changes in the way religion is practiced in Saudi Arabia.
+A Jeddah court handed Badawi his sentence after he criticised the Saudi clergy in a blog and called for changes in the way religion is practiced in Saudi Arabia.